 Resource Numbers | Medical Options | Legal Options

 About The Lighthouse Program

-LSU Student Health Center's interpersonal violence (sexual assault, domestic violence, relationship violence, and stalking) support/medical services are available Monday thru Friday 8am -5pm.
-If you need support services or an evidence collection kit completed after hours or on the weekend, please contact STAR (Sexual Trauma Awareness and Response) at 225-383-RAPE, The Phone at 225-924-LSU1, or your local police department.
+The Lighthouse Program provides interpersonal violence prevention, advocacy, and support to the LSU campus community.
+The program assists student survivors of sexual assault, domestic violence, relationship violence and stalking.
+These services are available Monday thru Friday 8am-5pm.
+If you need support services or evidence collected after hours or on the weekend, please contact STAR (Sexual Trauma Awareness and Response) at 225-383-RAPE, The Phone at 225-924-LSU1, or your local police department.

 Purpose of The Lighthouse Program

 Louisiana State University is committed to providing confidential, nonjudgmental and appropriate support services for all sexual assault survivors, regardless of gender, ethnicity, sexual orientation, age, ability, or whether or not they report the crime.
 In addition, the University has a vested interest in obtaining an accurate account of the number of sexual assaults occurring on- or off-campus involving student survivors.
 The Lighthouse Program (previously known as Sexual Assault Victim's Advocacy or SAVA) is designed to accomplish both of these goals, as well as to meet federal mandates.

 The term survivor will be used to refer to someone who has directly experienced a sexual assault.
 We acknowledge that the person has survived the incident and is beginning the path toward recovery.
 The term student-at-risk will refer to a student who is in an abusive/violent dating relationship, who is experiencing further abuse after terminating the relationship, or who is being stalked.
 The Lighthouse Program is housed in the Office of Wellness and Health Promotion in the Student Health Center, but advocates are located in many different departments and offices on campus.